Hit and Injured While Riding Your Bike in Kent?

 When you’ve been hit and injured while riding your bicycle, it’s important to protect your rights.
 You can’t just assume the insurance company will make you a reasonable settlement offer that meets your needs and covers your crash-related expenses.
 They may even try to say you did something to cause the crash and offer you nothing at all.

 Put your trust in our law firm.
-Kent bicycle accident attorney Zach Herschensohn has experience handling negotiations with insurance companies and can advocate for your best interests.
+Attorney Zach Herschensohn has experience handling negotiations with insurance companies and can advocate for your best interests.
 Best of all – you pay nothing unless we win.
 That’s because we’ll tackle your case on a contingency fee basis.
 Watch what Herschensohn Law Firm, PLLC can do for you.
 Contact us today for your free consultation.